celer-network/cBridge-node/README.md

         }
       ],
       "watchConfig": {
-        "pollingInterval": 10, // the polling interval for on-chain event watching (in seconds) "blockDelay": 4 // the block confirmation delay (in blocks) }
+        "pollingInterval": 10, // interval (in seconds) to periodically query eth logs "blockDelay": 4, // the block confirmation delay (in blocks) "maxBlockDelta": 5000 // maximum number of blocks for each eth log query }
     },
     {